 The front page of the report cards reports three Closing Gaps subscores: English Language Arts Achievement Gaps, Mathematics Achievement Gaps, and Graduation Rate Gaps.
 Only schools that graduate students receive Closing Graduation Gaps scores.
 If both the Closing Achievement Gaps and Closing Graduation Gaps components apply for a district or school, each component score counts for half of the Priority Area score.
 If only one applies, the score for that component is the score for the Priority Area.
-The weighting of component scores is as follows:
+The weighting of component scores are outlined in the table on the following page.